Getting started with email marketing

 Authenticate a sending domain

-Sendlane strongly recommends authenticating a Sending Domain.
+Sendlane strongly recommends authenticating a sending domain.
 Authenticated Sending Domains verify that an email came from the sender listed in the "from" field in the Sender Profile and contribute to a strong sender reputation.

-If you do not authenticate a Sending Domain, we recommend that you add an SPF record to your business’ domain.
+If you do not authenticate a sending domain, we recommend that you add an SPF record to your business’ domain.

 Recreate email templates in Sendlane